L13/vscode-projects/README.md

 #### macOS

-* `Add Project` - Add a folder or workspace file as project to the workspace list.
+* `Add Project` - Add a folder or Visual Studio Code workspace file as project to the workspace list.

 #### Windows / Linux

 * `Add Project` - Add a folder as project to the workspace list.
-* `Add Project Workspace` - Add a workspace file as project workspace to the workspace list.
+* `Add Project Workspace` - Add a Visual Studio Code workspace file as project workspace to the workspace list.

 ### Workspaces Context menu

-* `Open` - Open the folder, workspace or project in the current window.
+* `Open` - Open the workspace in the current window.
 Ignores `l13Projects.openInNewWindow`.
-* `Open in New Window` - Open the folder, workspace or project in a new window.
+* `Open in New Window` - Open the workspace in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Save Project` - Save the folder or workspace as a project.
-* `Add to Favorites` - Add the folder, workspace or project to favorites.
+* `Add to Favorites` - Add the workspace to favorites.
-* `Open in Integrated Terminal` - Open the folder, workspace or project in the terminal.
+* `Open in Integrated Terminal` - Open the workspace in the terminal.
 * `Add to Group` - Add a project, repository or workspace to a workspace group.
+* `Edit Tags` - Assign or unassign tags to the workspace.
-* `Assign to Slot` - Assign the folder, workspace or project to slot 1 - 9 to open it with a keyboard shortcut.
+* `Assign to Slot` - Assign the workspace to slot 1 - 9 to open it with a keyboard shortcut.
 * `Select Status Bar Color` - Select a color for a project.
 The color also appears in the status bar.
-* `Select for Compare` - Select a folder, workspace or project for a comparison.
+* `Select for Compare` - Select a folder for a comparison.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Compare with Selected` - Compare the folder, workspace or project with the current selection.
+* `Compare with Selected` - Compare the folder with the current selection.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Compare with Workspace` - Compares the folder, workspace or project with the current workspace.
+* `Compare with Workspace` - Compares the folder with the current workspace.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Open in Diff Folders` - Opens the folder, workspace or project in Diff Folders.
+* `Open in Diff Folders` - Opens the folder in Diff Folders.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Copy Path` - Copy the path of the project, repository or workspace to the clipboard.
+* `Copy Path` - Copy the path of the workspace to the clipboard.
-* `Remove from Group` - Remove a project, repository or workspace from a workspace group.
+* `Remove from Group` - Remove a workspace from a workspace group.
 * `Rename` - Change the name of a project.
 * `Delete` - Delete the project.

 #### macOS

-* `Reveal in Finder` - Opens the folder or VS Code workspace file in the Finder.
+* `Reveal in Finder` - Opens the folder or Visual Studio Code workspace file in the Finder.

 #### Windows

-* `Reveal in Explorer` - Opens the folder or VS Code workspace file in the Explorer.
+* `Reveal in Explorer` - Opens the folder or Visual Studio Code workspace file in the Explorer.

 #### Linux

-* `Open Containing Folder` - Opens the folder or VS Code workspace file in the file manager.
+* `Open Containing Folder` - Opens the folder or Visual Studio Code workspace file in the file manager.

 ### Workspace Groups Context Menu